Life is what happens to you while you’re busy making other plans.

 Most of the people set their goals unconsciously.
 If you don’t get clear what your goals are, don’t write them down and don’t give yourself a deadline it will be really difficult to see and measure your achievements.
 Therefore it will be difficult to recognize and celebrate success.

-What you can do about that is write down your goals and make sure which of them are vision goals and which are action goals.
+What you can do about that is write down your goals and get clear which of them can fit into 25-year visions category and which in 90-day action goals category.
 Then start checking your progress on a daily basis and continually celebrate your progress.

 Once you have achieved your goals, acknowledge that and celebrate the success.
 This is really powerful but the only way to really understand it is to try it.